gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 -   **Reduced errors:** One of the advantages of establishing an AI/ML
     > model and then using it for your processes is that it reduces the
-    > manual interference required for data-processing and onboarding.
+    > manual interference that is required for data processing and onboarding.
-    > This results in lowering of manual errors and remedial tasks
+    > This results in the lowering of manual errors and remedial tasks
     > becoming background processes, which makes the entire process more
     > efficient and less error-prone.

--   **Automation:** With increased adoption of AI/ML, there is an
+-   **Automation:** With the increased adoption of AI/ML, there is an
     > increase in automation of most trivial tasks as well as tasks that
-    > are business facing.
+    > are business-facing.
 AI can be used to automate most tasks with
-    > quite good results, leading into cost effectiveness, and better
+    > quite good results, leading to cost-effectiveness, and better
     > business processes.

--   **Better customer experience:** With usage of online ML based
+-   **Better customer experience:** With the usage of online ML based
     > chatbots, the speedy resolution of a customer's query results in
     > better satisfaction in comparison to having to call and wait for
-    > the customer care to get back to you.
+    > customer care to get back to you.
 Furthermore, the automation
     > of the process, including calling a customer care representative
     > in case needed, makes the entire experience much more satisfactory
     > and seamless.

 -   **Decision making:** Although humans do not lack decision making,
     > they do lack the ability to process high amounts of information
-    > with high degree of accuracy.
+    > with a high degree of accuracy.
 However, AI models can take large
     > datasets, make meaning out of them, and produce data trends,
     > forecasts and predictions without the human factor of emotions
     > involved, resulting in far more accuracy and preciseness.